ktp-forked-repos/quickdot/README.md

 Where package is a valid package name.

+Notes: In most of the cases you'll need to load the package before with quickload or the program will not find it.
-Note: (see-constants-in package) without "'" or ":" before the package name, will abort with an error message
+(see-constants-in package) without "'" or ":" before the package name, will abort with an error message

+Examples:

-Example: (see-constants-in 'cl)
+(see-constants-in 'cl)

+(ql:quickload :cl-ppcre)
+(see-constants-in :cl-ppcre)

 # quickdot